Microcosmos22/Mask-R-CNN/README.md

 ## Training

-Since we know that the RPN is failing, we tried to combine two strategies, giving four models:
+First we thought that the bounding box regression was failing - we tried to combine two strategies, giving four models:
-1. Freezing vs not freezing the head mask (responsible for segmenting the image)
+1. Freezing vs not freezing the mask head (responsible for segmenting the image)
 2. Painting vs not painting bounding boxes around the forged regions to make sure this error is not used.

 We will see that one of the four models outperforms the others: